sinnykumari/enhancements/enhancements/ocp-coreos-layering.md

 1. The CVO will replace a ConfigMap in the MCO namespace with the OS payload reference, as it does today.
 1. The MCO will update an `imagestream` object (e.g. `openshift-machine-config-operator/rhel-coreos`) when this ConfigMap changes.
 1. The MCO builds a container image for each `MachineConfigPool`, using the new base image

-1. Each machineconfig pool will also support a `custom-coreos` `BuildConfig` object and imagestream.
-This build *must* use the `mco-coreos` imagestream as a base.
-The result of this will be rolled out by the MCO to nodes.
-1. Each machineconfig pool will also support a `custom-external-coreos` imagestream for pulling externally built images (PROVISIONAL)
-1. MCD continues to perform drains and reboots, but does not change files in `/etc` or install packages per node
+1. Each machineconfig pool will support a `custom-external-coreos` imagestream for pulling externally built images 1.MCD continues to perform drains and reboots,, but for the most part does not change files in `/etc` or install packages per node
 1. The Machine Configuration Server (MCS) will only serve a "bootstrap" Ignition configuration (pull secret, network configuration) sufficient for the node to pull the target container image.

 For clusters without any custom MachineConfig at all, the MCO will deploy the result of the `mco-coreos` build.